ansys/pyansys-dev-guide/doc/source/how-to/releasing.rst

            git push -u origin release/X.Y && git push origin vX.Y.0

-    .. tab-item:: New patched versions
+.. dropdown:: Releasing patched versions

+    Patched versions allow you to fix issues discovered in published releases by cherry-picking these fixes from the ``main`` branch.

         Patched versions allow you to fix issues discovered in published releases by cherry-picking these fixes from the ``main`` branch.